Notary Education provided by the Clermont County Law Library

 PLEASE TAKE SPECIAL NOTE : Senate Bill 263 took effect on March 20, 2019 giving the Secretary of State the authority to draft administrative rules and to implement a new notary process which took effect in Ohio on September 20, 2019 (which includes 1 hour of education/training for notaries renewing their commission and 3 hours of education/training and testing for new applicants.

 NEW PROCEDURES began September 20th, 2019.

-The purpose of this Notary Commission is to provide the required education and testing approved through the Ohio Secretary of the State who in turn commissions notaries public.
+The Law Library provides the required education and testing approved through the Ohio Secretary of the State who in turn commissions notaries public.
 At this time, education courses and testing are all done onsite.

 A “Notary Public” is a public officer of the State of Ohio, a position created by the Ohio Legislature.
 Ohio law provides that no applicant may be appointed as a notary public in Ohio unless applicant is a citizen eighteen years of age or older and a resident of Ohio.
 Residency not required if applicant is an attorney authorized to practice law by the Ohio Supreme Court and has a primary practice located within the State of Ohio.